 Importers of organic products must register with a control body or control authority

 All consignments of organic products imported from countries outside the EU, excluding the European Economic Area and Switzerland, must be accompanied by an electronic certificate of inspection.
 This certificate can be issued by:

 The original certificate of inspection must be presented together with the imported organic products to the relevant Member State's authority.
 Usually it will be the local authority at the port of arrival, in any case the point from which you seek release for free circulation in the Union.
 Certificate of inspection, Extract of the certificate of inspection

 If the authority confirms its validity, the certificate of inspection will be endorsed in box 20 before the goods can go to customs for final clearance to be released into free circulation.

 Some of the arrangements of the European Union with trade partners require EU exporters to comply with their import regimes.
-Please check the requirements of the country's competent authority if you want to export EU organic products to one of the following countries Argentina, Australia, Canada, Costa Rica, India, Israel, Japan, members of the European Economic Area (Norway, Iceland and Liechtenstein), New Zealand, Republic of Korea, Switzerland, Tunisia or the United States of America.
+Please check the requirements of the country's competent authority if you want to export EU organic products to one of the following countries Argentina, Australia, Canada, Chile, Costa Rica, India, Israel, Japan, members of the European Economic Area (Norway, Iceland and Liechtenstein), New Zealand, Republic of Korea, Switzerland, Tunisia or the United States of America.